- Campbell River

 Ocean Networks Canada has provided a smart phone application for sample data transfer so that data can be transmitted directly to ONC, undergo QA/QC, archived and made freely available over the internet.
 For the first two months of the project, CTD data transfers from the instrument to the tablet and from tablet to ONC data centre created some problems, but initial issues were resolved by the ONC technical team.

 In 2016 some changes were made to the program: the Victoria vessel was not continued as this area showed little seasonal variation oceanographically; instead it was replaced by a new vessel sampling out of Galiano Island.
-During 2016 we also implemented sampling for ocean acidity measurements on the Baynes Sound and Powell River vessels.
+During 2016 they also implemented sampling for ocean acidity measurements on the Baynes Sound and Powell River vessels.
 This work was carried out in partnership with Wiley Evans of the Hakai Institute.
-PSF also supported a summer student in Dr. Rich Pawlowicz’s lab at UBC to analyse the CTD data.